hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 A tool for exploring a container image, layer contents, and discovering ways to shrink the size of your OCI image.

-Install the Dive tool.
+Return to the root directory and install the Dive tool.

+`cd ~`{{execute}}

 `wget -q https://github.com/wagoodman/dive/releases/download/v0.9.2/dive_0.9.2_linux_amd64.deb`{{execute}}

 `apt install ./dive_0.9.2_linux_amd64.deb`{{execute}}

-and verified it is working.
+and verified it's working.

 `dive --version`{{execute}}

-Dive runs in two modes with an interactive text user interface in the shell or as a command line tool tuned for integration into your continuous integration pipelines.
+Dive runs in two modes with an interactive text user interface in the shell or as a command-line tool tuned for integration into your continuous integration pipelines.

 ## Interactive